M4A1 SOPMOD Block 2 Clone Build 2026: Strict & Practical Lists header image

 The M4A1 SOPMOD Block 2 is the second-generation Special Operations Peculiar Modification kit for the M4A1 carbine, adopted by US SOCOM in 2005 to replace the original Block 1.
 The defining change was the swap from the Knights Armament M4 RAS two-piece drop-in quad rail to the Daniel Defense RIS II free-float quad rail.
 Free-floating the barrel improved accuracy and accessory-mount rigidity, which let SOCOM standardize on more capable optics, lights, and IR aiming devices.

-Block 2 ran a 14.5-inch cold hammer forged chrome-lined CMV barrel with a 1:7 twist, carbine-length DI gas, an F-marked fixed front sight post or pinned low-profile gas block, the RIS II rail, a fully ambidextrous lower, an EOTech EXPS3 holographic sight, KAC Micro folding backup irons, a B5 Enhanced SOPMOD stock, the SureFire M640 scout light, the AN/PEQ-15 ATPIAL IR laser, the BFG Vickers two-point sling, and the SureFire SOCOM556-RC2 suppressor.
+Block 2 ran a 14.5-inch cold hammer forged chrome-lined CMV barrel with a 1:7 twist, carbine-length DI gas, an F-marked fixed front sight post or pinned low-profile gas block, the RIS II rail on an M4A1 lower, ambi controls only where the specific reference build includes them, an EOTech EXPS3 holographic sight, KAC Micro folding backup irons, a B5 Enhanced SOPMOD stock, the SureFire M640 scout light, the AN/PEQ-15 ATPIAL IR laser, the BFG Vickers two-point sling, and the SureFire SOCOM556-RC2 suppressor.
 Block 2 remained the SOCOM standard until the URGI program (Geissele MK16 rail, SSA-E trigger) began replacing it in 2017-2018, but the Block 2 silhouette still defines most current SOCOM rifle photography because the rifle is still in service.
+For the strict and practical parts lists of what replaced it, see the URGI clone build guide.

 Daniel Defense M4A1 RIS II base platform